Connectivity and Digital Design for Health & Well-being across Generations, Places and Spaces - Research programme

 The three-year project, led by the University of Stirling’s Professor Catherine Hennessy and supported by Professor Richard Haynes and Professor Anna Whittaker, will bring together academics from three of the University’s faculties – Social Sciences, Arts and Humanities and Health Sciences and Sport – as well as experts from the University of Plymouth.
 They will examine how digital resources can be designed and delivered to provide and engage older people in structured activity programmes and improve health and wellbeing.

-The project team is ready to convene a Younger Person’s Reference Group (YPRG) which will then combine into an intergenerational reference group meeting quarterly over the next two years?
-We are trying to develop baseline measures for use with this age group, The first online meeting is being planned for August and will then meet quarterly.
+The project team is ready to convene an Older Person’s Reference Group (OPRG) to look at and approve baseline measures ready for September for the older people and are now recruiting two individuals (60+) who would be happy to participate.
+The first online meeting is being planned for August and will then meet quarterly.
 Support will be given to help individuals get online if required.